 Timebanking is a way to exchange services for timecredits rather than money.
 Everyone’s time is valued equally, and one hour of work equals one timecredit.

-Timebanking in the Kaitāia area started in 2009 after Rebecca Ranum and John Kenderdine from Transition Towns Kaitāia attended a Living Economies seminar and came home inspired.
-From initially having just a few members through Transition Towns Kaitaia it has now grown to over 150 members!
+Timebanking started in Kaitāia in 2009 after Rebecca Ranum and John Kenderdine from Transition Towns Kaitāia attended a Living Economies seminar and came home inspired.
+In 2019 Kaitāia TimeBank merged with the smaller Whangaroa and Far North Timebanks to create Tai Tokerau Timebank.

-Paula Walker and Anna Dunford are the co-coordinators of Kaitāia TimeBank and work out of the EcoCentre.
+Paula and Anna work out of the EcoCentre.
 They are usually both in on a Thursday afternoon 1-4pm, Anna is also in Mondays and Fridays 1-4pm.
 At other times our EcoCentre volunteers are all members of timebank, and earn timecredits helping out with staffing, so they can usually answer basic queries and will be happy to take a message if they can’t answer your question themselves!

 We’re very grateful to the Lottery Grants Board, LW Nelson Trust and Bay of Islands-Whangaroa Community Board for the funding that enables us to have a paid coordination team.